GuyLeifer/freecodecamp-scraper/README.md

 ## Instructions To Users
 1. clone this repo to your device.
 2. open the folder in your editor.
+3. run "npm i" in the server folder and in client folder.
-3. make sure your device has docker and docker-compose installed.
+4. make sure your device has docker and docker-compose installed.
-4. in the main folder run the command "docker-compose build".
+5. in the main folder run the command "docker-compose build".
-5. in the main folder run the command "docker-compose up".
+6. in the main folder run the command "docker-compose up".

 ## Home Page
 the home page contains a dashboard with four charts: